hyperion-rt/hyperion/docs/setup/setup_conf.rst

 supplied values act as bin centers).
 This works for all grid types, including AMR and Voronoi.

+.. warning:: The binning has no outer edges: the first and last bins collect
+             *all* photons below and above the outermost bin centers respectively, however far away in frequency.
+This keeps the spectrum energy-conserving (no photons are dropped), but it means a grid that does not span the full frequency range will pile up out-of-range flux in its end bins.
+When supplying a custom grid, make sure it brackets the full range of frequencies present in the simulation (the default dust-based grid already does this).

 ``specific_energy_spectrum`` can be retrieved like other grid quantities, as an array with an extra leading frequency axis::